Centennial Park Cemetery: History

 The cemetery was opened in June 1936, during South Australia's centennial year, although the first burial was not until 1938, when there were only ten in that year.

 The cemetery contains a war graves plot known locally as Adelaide War Cemetery (marked on the plan as War Graves Plots), established by the Australian Army in 1942, holding the graves of 215 Commonwealth service personnel of World War II, primarily from local hospitals.
-Most of the graves are either side of the central path from the Goodwood Road entrance.
+Most of the graves are on either side of the central path from the Goodwood Road entrance.
 In 1946 the Commonwealth War Graves Commission took over the plot and erected a Cross of Sacrifice, the first erected by the commission in the Southern Hemisphere.
 Near the cross is the South Australia Cremation Memorial to nine Australian service personnel who were cremated during the same war in the state of South Australia.

 In 1955, the W.A.
-Norman Chapel was opened and included one of the state's first crematoria (the first was opened at West Terrace Cemetery in the 1903).
+Norman Chapel was opened and included one of the state's first crematoria (the first was opened at West Terrace Cemetery in 1903).
 Since that time, the various crematoria have been upgraded and in 1983, three new cremators were constructed and considered a highly modern design at that time.